Frequently Asked Questions About Fostering

 Can I adopt my foster animal?

-Yes, so long as we all feel it makes sense (however, we do have a firm policy that all fosters must complete the process once where an animal is foster then adopted out of the rescue before considering adoption for themselves).
-But keep in mind that adopting your foster animal may mean that you can no longer foster.
-We’ll be sad to lose you!
-Think through the decision carefully so that you are not deciding to keep the animal solely because it is too difficult to let him/her go.
-The first few foster experiences can be difficult, as you’ll get attached and may have trouble letting go.
+Yes, as long as we all feel it makes sense (however, we do have a firm policy that all Fosters must first complete the whole process once where an animal is fostered then adopted out of the rescue before considering adoption for themselves through SCAR).
+When considering adopting a foster animal, consider the decision carefully so that you are not deciding to keep the animal solely because it is too difficult to let them go, but that adoption into your home is the best outcome for the animal.
+The first few foster experiences can be difficult, as you may get attached and may have trouble letting them go when they get adopted.
 But remember, your role as a Foster person is invaluable!
-As an adopter you may only be able to save one animal’s life, but as a foster parent you have the potential to help dozens of animals.
-You will need to work with us to discuss whether your adoption is truly in the best interest of your foster animal.
+As a foster parent, you have the potential to help dozens of animals.

 What if I have to go out of town?

 Please notify us ahead of time so that we can make arrangements for your foster animal to go elsewhere while you are gone (if you choose not to take your foster with you).
 SCAR encourages you to make arrangements with another SCAR Foster volunteer through our network.
 Be sure to give us enough warning so that we can help you make these arrangements.
-Keep in mind that holidays can be difficult to find space.
+Keep in mind that holidays can make it difficult to find space.
 The more advance time we have, the better!
 Once another Foster home is set up to care for your animal while away, please make sure to drop the animal off with all necessary supplies, as well as a quick written bio of the animal.
-Anything that you’ve learned about the dog/cat is helpful for your sitter (ie. How much to feed and when, typical schedule, favourite toy, likes/dislikes, behaviours to be aware of etc)
+Anything that you’ve learned about the dog/cat is helpful for your sitter (ie. How much to feed and when, typical schedule, favourite toy, likes/dislikes, behaviours to be aware of, etc.).

 What if I have an emergency and need to leave town suddenly?